• Skip to primary navigation

 Chocolate cookie dough in a large metal mixing bowl.

-Combine all of your dry ingredients in a small bowl.
-Turn your mixer on the lowest setting and add about half of the dry ingredients and then half of the water.
 Stir until it's incorporated, then add the other half of the dry ingredients.
-Add the remaining water a little at a time until the dough just comes together.
+Add the remaining water a little at a time until the dough forms.
 If it's too wet you will have trouble rolling it out.

 Hands kneading chocolate cookie dough on a piece of parchment paper.